 How do JAN's remote trainings work?

-JAN's remote trainings are distributed to users over the Internet using Adobe Acrobat Connect Professional, which is a Web conferencing system that allows you to view PowerPoint slides and an audio stream of the live presenters.
-To test your computer for compatibility, visit JAN's Webcast "lobby" as a "guest."
-If you can log in to see the pods and hear the music or read the captions, you will be able to log into any of JAN's live trainings.
-For answers to frequently asked questions related to the technology, visit Adobe.
+JAN's remote trainings are distributed to users over the Internet using Zoom, which is a Web conferencing system that allows you to view PowerPoint slides and an audio stream of the live presenters.
+To test your computer for compatibility, visit Zoom's test room.
+For answers to frequently asked questions related to the technology, visit Zoom.

 Are JAN's remote trainings accessible?

 All registrants will receive training materials for each session, which will be sent via e-mail three to five business days prior to the scheduled event.
 These materials will be in an accessible format and may include Microsoft Word and PowerPoint as well as Adobe PDF files.
 Alternative format (large print, computer file, Braille) is provided upon request.
-Real-time captioning is available for every Webcast by Alternative Communication Services (ACS).
-An open caption window is provided during the webcast.
+Real-time captioning is available for every webcast by Alternative Communication Services (ACS).
+Captions can be activated by using the "CC" option during the webcast.

 What is the best way to attend the webcast?

 Any HTML5-compliant web browser can be used to join the meeting.
 This includes any recent version of Firefox, Chrome, Edge, and Safari.

 Can I test my device/settings ahead of time?